ASPECTS OF AGING PROCESS

 Loses:

-Every one of us loses things in life, whether it be objects, relations, abilities or opportunities.
+Every one of us loses things in life, whether it be objects, memory loss, cognitive decline, relations, abilities, or opportunities.
 One must accept the loss in order to overcome it.
 Grief and anger are the two reactions to a loss.
 Both of the reactions are natural and may be expressed in different ways.

 Death:

 Death is a bitter truth of this world.
-We came in the world and it is obvious that one day we have to leave it.
+We came into the world and it is obvious that one day we have to leave it.
 Everyone has to die, it is natural.
-The 5 major reactions to death are: denial, anger, bargaining, depression and acceptance.
-Not every person always experiences these stages, or experience them in the order listed.
+The 5 major reactions to death are denial, anger, bargaining, depression, and acceptance.
+Not every person always experiences these stages or experiences them in the order listed.

 Take Away!